 Following are the various advantages of e-commerce to the business entities:

-- 24×7 Market: An online market is always open, i.e., 24 hours a day, seven days a week and 365 days a year, to conveniently shop and explore, for the customers who have access to the internet.
+- 24×7 Market: An online market is always open to conveniently shop and explore, for the customers who have access to the internet.

 - Global Existence: The companies can reach out to the consumers spread across the globe at one stretch because of e-commerce.

-- Manageable from Anywhere: A person can choose to operate the e-commerce business from anywhere in the world with the help of a laptop and proper internet connectivity.
+- Manageable from Anywhere: A person can choose to operate the e-commerce business from anywhere in the world.
+It is possible with the help of a laptop and proper internet connectivity.

 - Low Cost Involved: The cost of operating an online store is far less than that of managing a physical outlet, saving the expenses on labour and maintenance of the store.